merenlab/merenlab.org/_posts/anvio/2018-07-23-microbial-omics-workshop.md

 #### Normalizing the data
 The krakenhll output is in counts, so we will normalize this output to portion values, so that the sum of all taxons in a sample will be 1.
-We will also normalize the crassphage values, but since we don't have the needed information to translated these values to portion of the microbial community, we will just make sure that the values are between zero and one, by deviding by the largest values.
+We will also normalize the crassphage values, but since we don't have the needed information to translate these values to portion of the microbial community, we will just make sure that the values are between zero and one, by deviding by the largest values.

 ```python